youth interfaith camp 2021, indonesia

 • Those affected by violence are given access to psychosocial and legal support

-• Government, local authorities and community leaders are sensitized to human and civil rights
+• The government, Indonesian authorities and community leaders are sensitized to human and civil rights

 Target group